Harvard–Yale Regatta: History

-In the early 1840s, the Oxford-Cambridge Boat Race and Henley Royal Regatta were growing in prominence in Britain and rowing took place at clubs in the New York area.
+In the early 1840s, the Oxford-Cambridge Boat Race and Henley Royal Regatta were growing in prominence in Britain.
+In the New York area, rowing took place at clubs.
 On May 24, 1843, with the arrival of the shell Whitehall in New Haven, Yale University founded the first collegiate crew in the United States.
 A year later, Harvard founded their boat club.
 These boat clubs served primarily a social purpose, until Yale's 1852 issuance of a challenge to Harvard "to test the superiority of the oarsmen of the two colleges".
 Dr. James M. Whiton (Yale 1853 and one of the first three men to be awarded a PhD in the United States) and Joseph Mansfield Brown (Harvard 1853) were the prime movers in bringing about the race.
 The idea of a race was suggested by James N. Elkins, the superintendent of the Boston, Concord and Montreal Railroad, during a train journey with Whiton.
 Modelled after the Oxford–Cambridge Boat Race, which was first contested in 1829, the first Harvard–Yale Boat Race—and the first American intercollegiate sporting event—took place on August 3, 1852.
 In this two-mile (3.2 km) contest, Harvard's Oneida prevailed over Yale's Shawmut by about two lengths, with Yale's Undine finishing third.
 The first place prize was a pair of black walnut, silver-inscribed trophy oars.
 The trophy oars were awarded to Harvard by General Franklin Pierce who in 1853 became the 14th President of the United States of America.
 Today, the 1852 trophy oars are the oldest intercollegiate athletic prize in North America.

 The race distance was increased to 3 mi for the second rendition in 1855 and to the current 4 mi in 1876.
 The Oxford–Cambridge Boat Race is the only longer side-by-side rowing event in the world, though slower stream makes the Yale–Harvard Race one to three minutes longer.

+In 1878, the regatta moved to the Thames River in New London, Connecticut, following a campaign by city leaders to promote the city's economic development.